 Bruno & Audrey Bracka

 The Bruno W. and Audrey M. Bracka Scholarship was established by Audrey Bracka in 2000 to honor the memory of her husband and to advance the study of the German language by UC Davis students.
-The Bracka family’s affiliation with the UC Davis campus began the early 1980’s when Bruno traveled to the campus to recruit for General Dynamics where he worked for 33 years.
+The Bracka family’s affiliation with the UC Davis campus began in the early 1980s when Bruno traveled to the campus to recruit for General Dynamics where he worked for 33 years.

 Pauline Stayner and Lois Cross Scholarship

-Established in memory the donors’ mothers who stressed the power of an education, the Pauline Stayner and Lois Cross Scholarship supports students in the College of Letters and Science who have demonstrated financial need.
+Established in memory of the donors’ mothers who stressed the power of an education, the Pauline Stayner and Lois Cross Scholarship supports students in the College of Letters and Science who have demonstrated financial need.

 Daniel J. Crowley Memorial Scholarship